mja65/Emu68-Imager/docs/amigautilities.md

 ## First Time Run

-Ideally (though not essential), the  Amiga should have both a HDMI monitor and standard Amiga monitor connected since both are used on the First run.<br>
+Ideally (though it is not essential), the  Amiga should have both a HDMI monitor and standard Amiga monitor connected since both are used on the First run.<br>

 The first time the SD card is booted there will be several additional steps to perform: